-Between the Lines NYC Founder and Director
+Between the Lines Founder and Director

 “Letting Go”, a personal essay, appeared in Marie Claire.

 “Sanctuary”, an excerpt of an early version of Brooke’s memoir, appeared in The Hudson Review.

 “Origins” and “The Seed,” two personal essays, appeared in the anthology Lost and Found: Stories from New York.

 Brooke and her partner Niteesh Elias founded Freedom Tunnel Press to publish artivist books that straddle borders.

 Brooke ran the 2019 NYC marathon for Elizabeth Warren.